-All posts by Laurie Udesky
+All articles by Laurie Udesky

 Training time in the classroom tied to more teachers staying on the job.

 Some students had trouble logging in or accidentally submitted unfinished tests.

 State is told to provide scores for students with severe cognitive disabilities.

 The national graduation rate is 81.4 percent for all students.

 Students with the most severe cognitive disabilities are affected.

 PPIC survey finds parents know little about new tests and Common Core.

 Vito Chiala is principal of Overfelt High School in San Jose.